cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 ### Use cases

-Replace directives serve several distinct user stories.
+Module replaces serve several distinct user stories.
 They are numbered here so that the rest of the document — in particular the open question in "Aliasing and hidden fields" — can refer to them precisely and be explicit about which are supported under a given design choice.